RinteRface/bs4Dash/cran-comments.md

 There were no ERRORs or WARNINGs or NOTEs

 ## Note
-Re-submit due to a wrong folder name not captured in R CMD check.
+Re-submit due to a wrong folder name not captured in R CMD check and bump version to 2.2.1